ScilifelabDataCentre/Anubis/README.md

     of the system.
 - There is a command-line interface (CLI) tool for certain operations, such as creating and loading backup dumps.

+  # License

+  This project is licensed under the terms of the MIT license.
+  Copyright (c) 2025 SciLifeLab Data Centre